cea-hpc/modules/doc/source/module.rst

  * ``header``: sentence to introduce the list of loaded modules or to state that no modules are loaded currently.
  * ``idx``: index position of each loaded module.
+ * ``indesym``: symbolic versions reported independently from the loaded module they are attached to.
  * ``key``: legend appended at the end of the output to explain it.
  * ``variant``: variant values selected for loaded modules.
  * ``sym``: symbolic versions associated with loaded modules.